 - What are your monthly expenses?

-We will use that information, along with the documents you provide, to complete the bankruptcy petition, which is approximately 40 – 50 pages long.
+We will use that information, along with the documents you provide, to complete the bankruptcy petition, which is approximately 40 to 50 pages long.

 Under the 2005 Bankruptcy Reform Act, with limited exceptions, all people who file for Bankruptcy protection must complete a pre-bankruptcy credit counseling class within the six (6) months immediately prior to filing.

 This class can be done in person, over the telephone or online.
 We recommend doing the class online.
-It will usually take approximately 1 hour to complete.
+It will usually take approximately one hour to complete.
 You will be asked questions about your assets, debts, income and monthly expenses.
-While the cost is no more than $50.00, we have found a number providers who provide the course for much less, some under $10.00.
+While the cost is no more than $50.00, we have found a number of providers who offer the course for much less, some under $10.00.

-Following this meeting, the attorney will file the petition with the Bankruptcy Court and a case number is assigned.
+Following this meeting, the attorney will file the petition with the Bankruptcy Court and a case number will be assigned.

-Approximately 4-5 weeks after we file the Bankruptcy petition with the Court, you and the attorney must attend a “Creditor’s Meeting.”
+Approximately 4-5 weeks after we file the bankruptcy petition with the Court, you and the attorney must attend a “Creditors’ Meeting.”
 This is usually held in a conference room at the Bankruptcy Court.
 However, the location can vary depending on where you live.
-You are required to bring to this meeting a photo ID (i.e. driver’s license, military ID, Mass.
+You are required to bring a photo id (i.e. driver’s license, military ID, Mass.
 ID card, etc.) and your Social Security Card or some other official document which bears your Social Security Number (i.e., W-2, 1099, etc.).

 The Trustee will review certain parts of your petition with you.
-He or she will verify that you signed the petition and that your reviewed the pages before signing them.
-This is to ensure that all of the information is true and complete to the best of your knowledge.
-The Trustee may have specific questions about a particular asset or debt.
-The Trustee will usually ask some general questions such as “how did you get in this situation?”
+He or she will verify that you signed the petition and that you reviewed the pages before signing them.
+This is to ensure that all the information is true and complete to the best of your knowledge.
+The Trustee may have specific questions about a specific asset or debt.
+The Trustee will usually ask some general questions such as, “How did you get in this situation?”
 Keep in mind that there is no one right answer to this question.
 There are many reasons why someone may need to file for bankruptcy.
 The reasons are varied and may include, illness, loss of job, incurring debt over a long period with increasing interest rates, etc.

 With limited exceptions, all people who file for Bankruptcy Protection must complete a “Financial Management Course.”
 This course is also sometimes called a “Debtor Education Course.”
 It must be completed within sixty (60) days after the Creditor’s Meeting.

 This class takes a mandatory minimum of two (2) hours to complete.
 There are materials to review and a test at the end.
 The class is geared toward teaching basic strategies for managing money and debt.
-While the cost is no more than $50.00, we have found a number providers who provide the course for much less, some under $10.00.
+While the cost is no more than $50.00, we have found a several providers who offer the course for much less, some under $10.00.